Apple iPad Pro 12.9in (2018) full review

 - 280.6 x 214.9 x 5.9mm; 631/633g (Wi-Fi/cellular)

-There's a new Apple Pencil to go with the new iPads, and although you'll have to pay extra - and it's not cheap - the new design and capabilities more than justify the expense.
+A new Apple Pencil was launched to go with the 2018 iPads, and although you'll have to pay extra - and it's not cheap - the updated design and capabilities more than justify the expense.

 The second-gen Pencil has a single flat edge shaved off, compared to the perfectly cylindrical first-gen model, which looked lovely but had a tendency to roll off desks and get lost.
 As well as making the stylus less roll-prone, this edge is functional: it serves as a magnetic attachment point and an input control when double-tapped.

 When you attach the Pencil to your iPad it will automatically offer to pair, and start charging wirelessly.
 This is so much more convenient than the bizarre - and dangerous-seeming - Lightning-based charging setup on the older model that one is torn between relief and renewed frustration that they got it so wrong for so long.